kns-venuex/checklist/checklists/a-day-of-development.md

 - [ ] Post your daily scrum
 Use brief and clear expressions, everyone should understand it in your team at first sight

-- [ ] Join to daily stand-up meeting
+- [ ] Join to the daily stand-up meeting
-Every scrum team has their morning meetings around 09:45
+Every scrum team has its morning meetings around 09:45

 - [ ] Get to work
 Don't forget what you planned, work on it to make progress